-human judgment in terms of noise.
-They illustrate their analysis by judges passing sentence.
-They decompose total variation in sentencing into two canonical components: level noise and pattern noise (Ch.
-6).
-Level noise captures the extent to which some judges are more lenient than others.
-Pattern noise, on the other hand, refers to variation in judgment when the same judge sentences similar cases.
-In statistical terms, this distinction can be defined as across-judge versus within-judge variation.
+IN THEIR RECENT BOOK, Kahneman, Sibony, and Sunstein (2021), (KSS) discuss variability in human judgment in terms of noise.
+To illustrate their analysis, they consider the setting of judges passing sentence.
+They decompose total variation in sentencing into two canonical components: level noise and pattern noise (chapter 6).
+Level noise captures the extent to which some judges are more lenient than others, while pattern noise captures variation in the sentences of the same judge hearing similar cases.
+In statistical terms, this distinction can be thought of as across-judge versus within-judge variation.
 Variation across judges is also referred as variation in judge fixed effects.

 There are similarities to empirical science, where researchers analyze samples to test hypotheses.
-There is within-researcher variation due to sampling error.
-Re-sampling (or bootstrapping) yields different values of the estimator.
-The standard deviation (SD) of this distribution is referred to as standard error (SE) (Yule, 1897).
-It is a source of uncertainty that researchers are well aware of when conducting their tests.
+Within-researcher variation arises from sampling error.
+Resampling (or bootstrapping) yields different values of the estimator.
+The standard deviation (SD) of this distribution is referred to as standard error (SE) (Yule (1897)).
+SE is a source of uncertainty that researchers are well aware of, and typically account for, in conducting their tests.

-Researchers are less aware that there is an additional level of uncertainty due to there not being a standard analysis path.
-Researchers vary in what they deem to be the most reasonable path in the "garden of forking paths" (Gelman and Loken, 2014).
-Conditional on the path, there is a well-defined estimator and standard error.
-Conditional on the sample, however, estimates may vary across researchers as they might pick different paths.1 We refer to this additional variation as non-standard error (NSE).
-Note that the adjective, non-standard, emphasizes the lack of a standard approach.
-In other words, if all researchers agree on one path being the most reasonable one, then NSE is zero.
+Researchers are less aware of the additional uncertainty due to there not being a standard analysis path.
+Researchers vary in what they deem to be the most reasonable path in the "garden of forking paths" (Gelman and Loken (2014)).
+Conditional on the path, there is a well-defined estimator and SE.
+Conditional on the sample, however, estimates may vary across researchers as they might pick different paths.
+1 We refer to this additional variation as nonstandard error (NSE).
+Note that the adjective nonstandard emphasizes the lack of a standard approach.
+In other words, if all researchers agree on one path being the most reasonable one, NSE is zero.